 From this point, you’ll start to create the dialogue your chatbot will use to engage your visitors.
 Think about a suitable Welcome Message that aligns with your business’s tone, choose whether your answers will include text, photos, links, registration forms or sharing options and decide what a visitor’s next step will be, according to the information they’ve given to the chatbot.
 If you’re looking to dive a bit deeper, check out this tutorial for messenger bot creation.
 Before going live, make sure to test things out yourself (it’s better to be on the safe side when you work with A.I.) and add a shiny ‘Message Now’ button, encouraging users to get the conversation started.

 Still not sure if your business can benefit from using a Facebook chatbot?
-Can’t think of creative ways to use artificial intelligence to your advantage?
+Can’t think of creative ways to use artificial intelligence marketing to your advantage?
 Do you want some names?
 No problem.
 Just sit down please, you’re making us nervous.

 Oh, and last but not least – Wix.
 Yeah, we also created a Facebook Messenger chatbot for our Stunning Awards campaign.
 This chatbot challenged users with a few questions and transformed their answers into a recommendation for a dream vacation spot.
 And yep, it was fun as it sounds!

 By Chen Attias